Strilanc/Strilanc.github.io/_posts/2016-06-26-affect-by-measuring-emissions.md

 **Z axis**

 Let's start by just measuring in the computational basis, i.e. along the Z axis, as shown in the previous diagram.
-For flavor, we also imagine our quantucm computer is setup so that any On measurement will produce an audible *CLICK!*.
+For flavor, we also imagine our quantum computer is setup so that any On measurement will produce an audible *CLICK!*.

 We run the circuit.
 What happens?